DanialArab/Docker/README.md

 <a name="64"></a>
 ### Running Tests

+We can also run the test inside the docker container, which is very slow though.

 <a name="65"></a>
 ## 6. Deploying Applications

 <a name="66"></a>
 ### Introduction

+HERE

 <a name="67"></a>
 ### Deployment Options